libhal/libhal.github.io/mkdocs/contributor_guide/style.md

 incompatible with systems that have no heap, and make it impossible to use custom allocators for specific memory regions such as DMA-capable RAM.

-All allocation must go through `std::pmr::memory_resource`.
+All allocation must go through `std::pmr::polymorphic_allocator<>`.
 The caller provides the allocator, giving application developers full control over where memory comes from.